spacemakerai/course-wasm/README.md

 describes how it looks.
 There is more than one way of building these objects.
 In this task we will use a `THREE.Shape` which defines a 2d shape on a plane.
 And a `THREE.ExtrudeGeometry` to extend the shape with a height.
-This cooresponds to a building with an uniform height (flat roof) and vertical walls.
+This corresponds to a building with a uniform height (flat roof) and vertical walls.

 The data model for our houses is a 2d ground polygon plus the height